Horospherical varieties with quotient singularities: Introduction

 \cref{fulton's question} was originally studied in \cite{satriano2015quotients},\footnote{In \cite{satriano2015quotients}, the authors allow for $k$ to be non-algebraically closed or to have positive characteristic.
 Note that, in positive characteristic, one should study \textit{tame} quotient singularities and be more careful regarding the characteristic of $k$.} where the authors show that there is an affirmative answer for quasiprojective toric varieties.
 In fact, they show that there is an affirmative answer for any quasiprojective variety which is globally the quotient of a smooth variety by a diagonalizable group.
 This applies to toric varieties via the Cox construction \cite{cox1995homogeneous}, which is a way of writing a toric variety with quotient singularities as the quotient of a smooth toric variety by a subgroup of its torus.

 Following the foundational work of Hu and Keel on Mori dream spaces \cite{hu2000mori}, the Cox construction has been extended to a broad range of varieties.
-In particular, this construction is well understood for the class of horospherical varieties, going back to the work of Brion \cite{brion2007total-coordinate}; we give a review of this in \cref{subsec:cox construction}.
-However, if $X$ is a horospherical variety, then the variety arising from the Cox construction is only factorial in general, and not necessarily smooth.
+In particular, this construction is well understood for the class of horospherical varieties, going back to the work of Brion \cite{brion2007total-coordinate}; we give a review of this construction in \cref{subsec:cox construction}.
+Recall that horospherical varieties are normal varieties equipped with an action from a reductive algebraic group $G$ for which there is an open orbit whose points are stabilized by maximal unipotent subgroups (see \cref{subsec:characterization of quotient singularities} below for more); these objects generalize toric varieties from the case where $G=T$ is a torus.

 Much is known about the singularities of horospherical varieties (e.g. factorial, canonical, and terminal) \cite{pasquier2017survey-singularities}, but not about quotient singularities specifically.
 In particular, it was previously unknown if the variety arising from the Cox construction is smooth when $X$ has quotient singularities.
 This is the motivation for our main result (\cref{characterization of quotient singularities}), which is a combinatorial characterization of when a horospherical variety has quotient singularities.
 Equipped with this characterization, we are able to deduce that the variety arising in the Cox construction is indeed smooth when $X$ is horospherical with quotient singularities.
 Therefore, we may apply the result of \cite{satriano2015quotients} to answer \cref{fulton's question} in the affirmative for quasiprojective horospherical varieties.

 \begin{theorem}[Fulton's question for horospherical varieties] \cref{fulton's question} has an affirmative answer for any quasiprojective horospherical variety $X$ with quotient singularities.
 In fact, $F$ may be taken to be a finite diagonalizable (hence abelian) group. \end{theorem}